nats-io/nats-architecture-and-design/spec/connection.md

 **Disconnect buffer**
 Most clients have a buffer that will aggregate messages on the client side in case of disconnection.
 It will fill up the buffer and send pending messages as soon as connection is restored.
-If buffer will be filled before the conneciton is restored - publish attempts should return error noting that fact.
+If buffer will be filled before the connection is restored - publish attempts should return error noting that fact.

 ## Reference-level Explanation
 ### Client options